DataDog/dd-sdk-android/docs/configure_rum_android_sdk.md

 {{< /tabs >}}

-**Tip**: For `ActivityViewTrackingStrategy`, `FragmentViewTrackingStrategy`, or `MixedViewTrackingStrategy` you can filter which `Fragment` or `Activity` is tracked as a RUM View by providing a `ComponentPredicate` implementation in the constructor.
+For `ActivityViewTrackingStrategy`, `FragmentViewTrackingStrategy`, or `MixedViewTrackingStrategy`, you can filter which `Fragment` or `Activity` is tracked as a RUM View by providing a `ComponentPredicate` implementation in the constructor.

 **Note**: By default, the library does not track any views.
 If you decide not to provide a view tracking strategy, you must manually send the views by calling the `startView` and `stopView` methods yourself.

 ### Automatically track network requests

-To get timing information in resources (third-party providers, network requests) such as time to first byte or DNS resolution, customize the `okHttpClient` to add the [EventListener][8] factory:
+To get timing information in resources (such as third-party providers, network requests) such as time to first byte or DNS resolution, customize the `okHttpClient` to add the [EventListener][8] factory:

 {{< tabs >}}
 {{% tab "Kotlin" %}}